-Florida, “the sunshine state,” ranks third in the nation for solar potential, but all the way down at 17th for solar capacity installed in 2012.
+Florida, “the sunshine state,” ranks third in the nation for rooftop solar potential, but all the way down at 14th for cumulative solar capacity installed.
 Florida’s solar policies lag behind many other states in the nation: it has no renewable portfolio standard and does not allow power purchase agreements, two policies that have driven investments in solar in other states.

 Facts on the Florida Solar Industry

-- There are currently more than 277 solar companies at work throughout the value chain in Florida, employing 2,500.
+- There are currently more than 456 solar companies1 at work throughout the value chain in Florida, employing 6,560 people2.

-- Florida ranks 11th nationally in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 18,000 homes.
+- The 287 MW of solar energy currently installed in Florida ranks the state 14th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 33,000 homes.

 View more solar data.

 Notable Solar Installations in Florida

 - Martin Next Generation Solar Energy Center was completed in 2010 by developer Florida Power and Light Co..
 This concentrating solar power project has the capacity to generate 75 MW of electricity-- enough to power over 11,000 Florida homes4.